swapagarwal/awesome-inspiration/README.md

   - The reason we struggle with insecurity is because we compare our behind-the-scenes with everyone else's highlight reel.
 - Dr. Seuss
   - Sometimes the questions are complicated and the answers are simple.
+- Rabindranath Tagore
+  - You can't cross the sea merely by standing and staring at the water.
+- George Bernard Shaw
+  -  Life isn't about finding yourself.
+Life is about creating yourself. -0-
+- Sadhguru
+  - If you resist change, you resist life.
+- Osho
+  - You feel good, you feel bad, and these feelings are bubbling from your own unconsciousness, from your own past.
+Nobody is responsible except you.
+Nobody can make you angry, and nobody can make you happy.

 ## Songs